SidonTheTroll/cave-of-ordeals/English/main/7-the-interview.md

 # The Interview

-### 1. Why Lewis Carroll was said to have a horrors of the interviewers?
+### 1. Why Lewis Carroll was said to have a horror of the interviewers?
 Lewis Carroll considers interviews to be immoral and offensive.
 He had a horror of interviewers and refused to be interviewed knowing they would project him larger than life.

 ### 2. Why Rudyard Kipling had refused to be interviewed?